 After graduating with honors, Dan decided to trade in his tiger stripes for bird feathers and began his professional career as Fredbird, the mascot for the St. Louis Cardinals baseball team.
 Although many thought Dan’s “bird legs” were a perfect match for his costume in St. Louis, Dan stayed only a short time.
 He was offered a job in professional football and decided to exchange his bird suit to become a wolf.

 On November 23, 2013, Dan Meers came within inches of losing his life while practicing a bungee jump and zip line stunt at Arrowhead Stadium…home of the Kansas City Chiefs.
 What Dan anticipated being the thrill of a lifetime ended up being the spill of a lifetime.
 The stunt went terribly wrong and Dan plummeted 75-feet before crashing into the stadium seats.
 Miraculously Dan survived.
-He spent 9 days in the hospital and got some really big scars.
+He spent nine days in the hospital and got some really big scars.
 Dan smiles when he says, “Scars are just Tattoos that come with a Cool Story.”
-During this powerful presentation Dan shares his incredible story and the important lessons that he learned during his long road to recovery about leadership and about life.
+During this powerful presentation, Dan shares his incredible story and the important lessons that he learned during his long road to recovery about leadership and about life.

 “Take Off the Mask: Is Your Life Story Worth Telling?”